way-cooler/way-cooler/manpages/awesome.1.md

 DESCRIPTION
 -----------

-*way-cooler* is a tiling window manager for WayLand based on AwesomeWM.
+*way-cooler* is a tiling window manager for Wayland based on AwesomeWM.

 *awesome* controls *way-cooler*'s behavior by exposing Lua and DBUS APIs.
 At startup, it reads an RC file and configure *way-cooler* accordingly.